Reference Architecture: Event-Driven Microservices with Apache Kafka

 Apache Kafka for scalable, decoupled coordination of a set of microservices

-- An Apache Kafka on Heroku instance, which will act as the broker
+- An Apache Kafka on Heroku instance, which acts as the broker

-- A set of individual services that will be configured to consume messages from Kafka
+- A set of individual services that are configured to consume messages from Kafka

-- A (potentially overlapping) set of services that will be configured to publish events to Kafka
+- A (potentially overlapping) set of services that are configured to publish events to Kafka

 - Isolate Kafka consumers and producers into their own Heroku apps and scale them as needed.

-- If you are transforming a monolith into microservices, see this blog post, which documents one approach to moving to such a system.
+- If you’re transforming a monolith into microservices, see this blog post, which documents one approach to moving to such a system.